PasqualeZingo/trafficGen/README.md

 If you've done everything correctly, This should save the email to the text file /var/mail/vhosts/example.com/[username] or, if there is a '/' character after the right side of the vmailbox text file for that user, mail will be stored in a unique text file in the directory /var/mail/vhosts/example.com/[username]/new.

 ### Send email via email script
 The agents/emailSender.py script from this repository will automatically send an email.
-By default, it will send an email from "s[the ip address of the box]@example.com" to "info@example.com".
+By default, it will send an email from "s<the ip address of the box>@example.com" to "info@example.com".
 It will also attempt to connect to an email server named "studio.lrd.com" by default.
 To change this to send an email to a different server, or from/to a different email address, you will need to modify the script.
 The script will contain comments with further instructions on how to do this.

+### Troubleshooting
+rsyslog creates a file in /var/log called syslog, which logs interactions with the postfix server, simplifying troubleshooting.
+To activate rsyslog, start the rsyslog with the command

+    service rsyslog start
+ Use

+     tail -n <no. lines>
+ to view the latest lines of the syslog file.
+This will display what went wrong after attempting and failing to access the SMTP server.
+Use this method to diagnose issues with postfix.
+After being configured, dovecot will send its logs to /var/log/dovecot.log and /var/log/dovecot-info.log.
+To test that dovecot is working, use

+    telnet localhost 110
+ and type

+     user <username@example.com>
+     pass <password>
+To ensure that dovecot is properly allowing users to log in.

 ## Scheduler
 To run the scheduler, simply type the command